No More Mr. Nice Guy (song): Megadeth version

 American thrash metal band Megadeth covered the song in 1989 for the horror film Shocker.
 The cover was released as a single in January 1990, charting in both Ireland and the U.K.

 The cover was later featured on the band's 1995 B-sides compilation, Hidden Treasures, and the 2007 box set Warchest.

+The song was the only recorded material by the band as a trio, with newcomer Nick Menza on drums.